 Let’s take a look at this season’s Gotta Have It list.

-Warm colors mingled among textured accents, collected finds, and antique pieces, set against the backdrop of soft and comfy candlelight or a crackling fire in the fireplace, invite cozy to settle in and stay awhile.
+Warm colors mingled among textured accents, collected finds, and antique pieces set against the backdrop of layers of soft and comfy candlelight or a crackling fire in the fireplace invite cozy to settle in and stay awhile.

-Bring a little pumpkin shortbread or your favorite spice scent to the fall soiree.
+Bring a little pumpkin of your favorite spice and scent to your fall soiree.

 Getting into the fall of it all is fun, keeps things decoratively interesting, and doesn’t have to break the bank.

-A late summer into early fall sun casts shadows full of nuance ready to shadow dance with rich colors, patterns and textures that highlight the very best of the season.
+Late summer into early fall sunsets casts shadows full of nuance ready to shadow dance with rich colors, patterns and textures that highlight the very best of the season.

 If I didn’t know better, I would think wooden dough bowls strictly exist for housing a natural bounty of fall’s most gorgeous finds.